Who Pays for Searches When Selling a House? The Buyer!

 Search costs vary dramatically depending on where you live:

-• England & Wales: Most local councils set their own fees.
-Some charge under £100, while others (like Southwark) exceed £300 for a Local Authority Search alone.
+England & Wales: Most local councils set their own fees.
+Some charge under £100, while others (like some London boroughs) exceed £300 for a Local Authority Search alone.

-• Scotland: Sellers must commission a Home Report, which includes a survey and Energy Performance Certificate (EPC).
-Basic search costs are typically bundled into conveyancing and seller fees.
+Scotland: Sellers must commission a Home Report before marketing the property, which includes a survey (Single Survey) and Energy Performance Certificate (EPC).
+The Home Report typically costs £300–£550 (Compare My Move, 2026).

-• Northern Ireland: The system differs slightly — buyers usually pay for a Property Certificate, plus environmental and drainage searches.
+Northern Ireland: The system differs from England and Wales.
+Sellers (vendors) typically pay for the statutory Property Certificates (from the local council and Department for Infrastructure) and most core searches, while buyers pay for pre-completion searches like bankruptcy and priority searches.
 Pricing varies by district and can be slower due to manual systems.

 Hidden Charges to Watch Out For